f1se4/portfolio/md/covidmollet/covidmollet.md

 ### Cleaning and filtering

 Saving all data in one dataframe makes me easy then to apply any function, filter or data manipulation.
-I have also let the filtering to the end, so I could re-use this code if I want applying different filters in the future.
+I have also let the filtering to the end, so I could re-use this code if I want to apply different filters in the future.

-With defined functions and our dataframe, select which articles we want it's really easy
+With defined functions and our dataframe, selecting which articles we want it's really easy

 ```python
 #Cleaning